doro0438/Manual-testing---MySQL/Database_Project_For_OregonInc.md

 LIMIT - show the first 7 data entry in the employees table:
 <code>SELECT * FROM employees limit 7;</code>

+subquery - will only show the salaries which are below the average salary in the employee table and will show also the difference between them in a column called salaryDifference
+<code>SELECT employeeId, firstName, lastName, salary,
+       (salary - (SELECT AVG(salary) FROM employees)) AS salaryDifference FROM employees
+WHERE salary < (SELECT AVG(salary) FROM employees);</code>

+subquery - Find employees who are working in a department located in New York
+<code>SELECT employeeId, firstName, lastName
+FROM employees
+WHERE employeeId IN (
+    SELECT employeeId
+    FROM departments
+    WHERE locationId = (SELECT locationId FROM locations WHERE city = 'New York') );</code>

+subquery- list the projects that are associated with employees in Australia
+<code>SELECT projectId, projectName
+FROM projects
+WHERE employeeId IN (
+    SELECT employeeId
+    FROM employees
+    WHERE country = 'Australia'
+);</code>

+subquery - Get contact persons related to employees working the Aplha and X projects
+<code>SELECT contactPersonId, firstName, lastName, phoneNumber, relationship
+FROM contact_person
+WHERE employeeId IN (
+    SELECT employeeId
+    FROM projects
+    WHERE projectName = 'Project Alpha' or projectName = 'Project X' );</code>

 ## Conclusions

 In conclusion I got to see and dive deeper into how our company database could be looking like and how a possible HR website would store our personal info just as in the employees table.
 Besides, I learned how to manage the child-parent issues and how I can edit the info in those tables, as I got multiple conflicts regarding that I cannot edit foreign keys and had to find other ways to edit them using other sytanxes I knew up until now.